Roasted Sweet Potato Tacos (Easy Vegan Dinner Recipe)

 Three vegan tacos are all ready to eat.

-While the tacos taste wonderful as they are, you can definitely add any of your favorite Mexican toppings.
-Here are some ideas.
+While the tacos taste wonderful as they are, you can definitely add any of your favorite Mexican toppings, including homemade pickle de gallo, cilantro-lime rice, or brown rice, fresh cilantro, grilled onion or bell pepper, salsa or hot sauce, or fresh lime juice.

 *I recommend making these pickled onions the day before or at minimum the morning before having these tacos for dinner.
 Otherwise, you could alternatively grill the onions.